dondominio/whmcs-whois-addon/README.md

 ## Installation
 Download the files in ZIP form from Github and unzip them.
 On your WHMCS installation, navigate to `/modules/addons/` and create a folder named `ddwhois`.
 Copy inside this folder the files from the previous ZIP file.
 Ensure that this folder can be writen by your web server.

+Ensure that your web server is able to write the `config.json` file in the addon folder, otherwise you won't be able to save the configuration from the addon.
+You may also edit this file directly.
+If you do, skip the next step.

 Once finished, access your WHMCS Administration Panel, and navigate to `Setup > Addon Modules`.
 Look in the list for `DonDominio Whois Addon` and click `Activate`.
 Once activated, go to `Addons > DonDominio Whois Addon`, click on `Settings` and enter your API Username & Password.
 Now the plugin is ready to work.

 At this point, if you see a warning about permissions, you will need to perform additional actions.
 Instead, if you see the Whois Servers list, you're ready to go.